DijiOfficial/SFML-Engine/README.md

 The first part of this puzzle is the `CommandKey` struct, combining a `KeyState` and `Input::InputType` to map a desired input to a command.<br>
 We then hash both the `KeyState` and `Input::InputType` and XOR `h1` and `h2` (shifted left by 1) for an O(1) lookup time of the command.<br>
 To hash the `KeyState` we turn it into an `int` from an enum class and use standard `int` hash `std::hash<int>`.<br>
 Now to hash the input type it's a bit more complicated.
-The `InputType` is a variant holding multiple types. `typedef std::variant<sf::Keyboard::Scancode, sf::Mouse::Button, Controller::Button> InputType;`.
+The `InputType` is a variant holding multiple types. `typedef std::variant<sf::Keyboard::Scancode, sf::Mouse::Button, Controller::Button> InputType;`.<br>
 We want to hash the type but we don't know what it is, so we use `std::visit` which is some new fuckery that allows you to pass to a callback the type of the `std::variant`.
 So far so good?<br>
 We then pass a lambda with a `size_t` return type because that's what we want to end up with.
 We then forward the `k.input` to the lambda, you might ask why forward it when you're hashing it anyways?
 Because I can and it works and I ain't touching it.<br>
 With the input forwarded we then `std::decay_t` to remove any reference or qualifiers we want the "raw type" so to speak. we then cast that into it's underlying type using `std::underlying_type_t<>`.
 For example if we have an `enum class` it's underlying type would be an `int`.
 Well now that we have that, we do the same to pass it to the hash function and voila.